 The creative process often begins with the desire to design a new case or imagine an original dial.
-Thanks to our partnership with Swiss artist La Jonx, each dial is conceived and drawn with a distinctive graphic touch that helps shape KeyTime’s visual identity.
+Thanks to our partnership with the Swiss graphic workshop La Jonx, each dial is conceived and drawn with a distinctive graphic touch that helps shape KeyTime's visual identity.

 We model the watch using CAD software, which allows us to define every detail while considering the technical constraints of our production methods.